Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides usage examples with and without parameters, and explicitly requires load_project to be called first.
-Lacks explicit when-not-to-use or alternatives, but the context is clear.
+Provides explicit usage examples and a prerequisite ('Requires load_project to be called first').
+No explicit when-not-to-use or alternatives, but context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.